-- · Possessing stolen property
+• Possessing stolen property.

-- Defacing, disfiguring, damaging, or destroying public or private property
+• Defacing, disfiguring, damaging, or destroying public or private property.

-- · Stealing any item of tangible or
+• Stealing any item of tangible or intangible public or private property.

-- Lifting, taking, or acquiring possession of, without permission, any academic material (tests, information, research papers, notes, books, periodicals, etc.) from a member of the College community (including the theft of instructors' or other students' books and/or material for resale to the Bookstore). - Unauthorized access to or misuse of College computers, computing programs, or service and/or failure to comply with Victoria College Computer Use Policies and Regulations, located in the Victoria College Student Handbook.
+• Lifting, taking, or acquiring, without permission, possession of any academic material (tests, information, research papers, notes, books, periodicals, etc.) from a member of the College community (including the theft of instructors' or other students' books and/or material for resale to the Bookstore).

+• Unauthorized access to or misuse of College computers, computing programs or service, and/or failure to comply with Victoria College Computer Use Regulations.

-10. Unauthorized Entry, Possession, or Use
+10. Unauthorized Entry or Use

-Unauthorized entry or use of College facilities in violation of College policy or local, state, or federal law
+• Unauthorized entry or use of College facilities in violation of College policies or regulations or in violation of local, state, or federal law.

-11. Violation of Federal, State, or Local
+11. Violation of Federal, State, or Local Law

-- The threat or commission of physical violence against any person, not including acts of self-defense - The commission of acts which constitute a violation of local, state, or federal law and which interfere with, are detrimental to, or incompatible with the College's educational mission as set forth in its mission statement, policies, rules, and regulations
+• The threat or commission of physical violence against any person;

+• The commission of acts which constitute a violation of local, state, or federal law, which interfere with, are detrimental to, or incompatible with the College's educational mission, as set forth in the mission statement, policies, rules, and regulations.

-12. Violation of Published College Mission Statement, Policies, Rules, or Regulations
+12. Violation of Published College Policies, Rules, or Regulations

-Acts of misconduct which interfere with, are detrimental to, or incompatible with, the College's educational mission as set forth in its mission statement, policies, rules, and regulations
+• Acts of misconduct which interfere with, are detrimental to, or incompatible with, the College's educational mission, as set forth in its mission statement, policies, rules, and regulations.